Green Inventory Management for Fashion Retail - Case Study

 - +108% of average inventory for all stores between Scenario 9 (R = 10) and Scenario 1 (R = 1)

-That means you will need additional space for storage in your stores.
+That means you will need additional storage space in your stores.

 Conclusion